-It details a Morgan Stanley (MS) regulatory filing.
-It shines a bright light on what brokerage firms pay for investment products versus the fees that are charged to clients.
+It details a Morgan Stanley (MS) regulatory filing, which shines a bright light on what brokerage firms pay for investment products versus the fees that are charged to clients.

-To have a little fun with a Shakespeare quote, “What’s In A Fee?”
+To have a little fun with Shakespeare:

 Maybe more profit than you realize, or would be comfortable with, when you look beyond the brand.

 According to the Barron’s article, some MS clients are paying as much as 2.5% for active equity managers that only cost 0.42% (a 6x mark-up of the manager before resale).

 For separately-managed fixed income portfolios, MS is only paying their “elite managers” 0.23% for what is sold to clients at 2.5% (a mark-up of over 10 times).

 At many brokerage and wealth management firms investors are sold what are often presented as boutique, alpha-generating separate account managers.

 For this access, pitches often suggest that investors need to pay-up for the valuable managers.